akotter2/Adam-Kotter-Code/README.md

 # Adam-Kotter-Code
 My repository for showcasing my different coding projects, divided into school projects, personal projects, and work projects.
 As of this writing I am in the process of cleaning up my file system, so some files may have incomplete descriptions or appear in the wrong place.

 ## Personal Projects

+### work_from_home
+This is a productivity-tracking program designed to help people with mental or emotional health issues to work from home.
+This project uses self-reported data to recommend more effective work habits.
+- Session: This is the central data-gathering interface for the program.
+- Output: This folder holds the saved data once it's gathered.

+### Book_of_Mormon_Linguistics
+This is a project for analyzing the linguistic differences between speakers in The Book of Mormon.
+It primarily uses Markov chains to simulate the speech of a given speaker.
+As of now, speech differences must be analyzed manually instead of statistically.
+- bom_utility: A file for miscellaneous functions.
+Currently only contains a function for getting a list of prepositions.
+- book_of_mormon_words: The primary file for this project.
+- BoM_by_Speaker_parsed: A file that contains the text of The Book of Mormon organized by speaker.

 ### RPG
 This is a collection of files I'm using to create a text-based RPG in Python.
 - Adam_Avatar: A saved character from tests of my RPG.
 This one is essentially equivalent to "God Mode."
 - Battle Arena: The main file for gameplay of the RPG so far, consisting mostly of fights between characters.
 Later updates may involve a larger super file expanding gameplay to more exploratory things and including this file as a subset of the larger gameplay.
 - Ghook_Orc: A saved character from tests of my RPG.